Getting Started

 ...

-Note how, in the VCE configuration config.yml
+Note how, in the VCE configuration config.yml, the cmd parameter

-of node iss
+of node iss was

 cmd: |